logtalk-actions/setup-trealla-prolog/README.md

 # `setup-trealla-prolog`

-This actions sets up a SWI-Prolog environment for use in workflows.
+This actions sets up a Trealla Prolog environment for use in workflows.

 ![](https://github.com/logtalk-actions/setup-trealla-prolog/workflows/Test/badge.svg)